 Men have told us over and over that what they find maddening is that feeling special means something different for each woman.
 They say, “If I only knew what she meant, I’d do it.
 I’d be it.
 I’d buy it.
 Whatever.”
-While that would make things easy, romance and marriage would suffer terribly as a result, because that kind of doing, being, buying would just be a performance.
+While that would make things easy, romance and marriage would suffer terribly as a result because that kind of doing, being, and buying would just be a performance.

 So what does special mean to a woman?

 To help make the meaning of “being special” clear, we first want to ask you a question.
 Do you like it when a woman assumes things about you?
 Probably, if what she assumes aligns with what you think about yourself.
 But what if it doesn’t?
 Then what?
 Wouldn’t you want to correct her misperception, her misunderstanding?
 Yet you know darn well that you could correct her, but if she wasn’t willing to be curious about you, didn’t genuinely want to know who you are, then nothing would change.

 So, in reverse, curiosity is crucial to your woman feeling special.

 Think about it, are you sincerely curious about the woman you are with — or, for that matter, women in general?
 Are you as curious about your wife (or your date) as you are about other things in your life?
 Do you want to know who she is, especially when you don’t understand her?